 - Can show progress / achievement in each core subject

 The focus of our key skills curriculum is to provide the young people with the skills they will need for life, with a particular focus on communication and numerical skills.
 The young people will present with a range of abilities and confidence levels, we focus on overcoming barriers to reading, writing, speaking and listening and maths by focusing on small manageable tasks provided with a high level of support.

-The young people are encouraged to develop their speaking and listening skills through out their time on Engage, through conversations over break times and lunch times as much as within formalised class discussions and debates.
+The young people are encouraged to develop their speaking and listening skills throughout their time in the school, through conversations over break times and lunch times as much as within formalised class discussions and debates.
 The staff will model a range of ways of speaking in different contexts and pick up on inappropriate ways that the young people may express themselves.

 The curriculum that is delivered seeks to be flexible to meet the individual needs and interests of the young people within any group.
-By working with small groups of only 4 or 5 each young person will get the support that they need to complete the work to an appropriate standard.
-It is important that poor literacy skills are not a barrier to learning in other subjects such as outdoor education or CDT.
+By working with small groups of only 3 or 4, each young person will get the support that they need to complete the work to an appropriate standard.
+It is important that poor literacy skills are not a barrier to learning in other subjects such as Outdoor Education or CDT.